FM Sitharaman on SC verdict on Adani issue: Indian regulators are very seasoned

 He further said that the Balance of Payments situation is pretty manageable right now.
 "Service exports are doing extremely well, remittances have gone up by 27 per cent.
 The merchandise export target of $400 billion for this year is achievable," Das stressed.

-Lastly, Sitharaman said that though the Budget 2023 didn't have anything on cryptos, there will be a focussed discussion in G-20.
+Lastly, Sitharaman said that though the Budget 2023 didn't have anything on cryptos, there will be a focused discussion in G-20.
 "We are talking to all countries about whether a standard operating procedure can be created.
 Just one country can't regulate crypto on its own," she said on Saturday.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today